-General areas for employee participation in DOE safety and health programs are identified in DOE O 440.1, WORKER SAFETY AND HEALTH PROGRAM.
-OSHA requires a greater degree of employee involvement in PSM programs than is required by this DOE Order.
+General areas for employee participation in DOE safety and health programs are identified in DOE O 440.1A, WORKER PROTECTION MANAGEMENT FOR DOE FEDERAL AND CONTRACTOR EMPLOYEES.

 Contractors are required to prepare written plan for worker involvement.
 The plan must address the minimum requirements for consultation on development of PrHAs and other PSM elements.
 It must also address worker access to PrHAs, PSI, and all documentation developed under the PSM Rule.
-A sample employee involvement program is included at the end of this section in Exhibit 2.1.
+A sample employee involvement program is included at the end of this section in Exhibit 2.1